What happened with the maps?

 3. What’s their excuse, then?
 The TX GOP’s excuse for mid-decade redistricting?
 “Our current maps are racist!”
 Who drew the current maps?
 Mostly the Texas GOP.

-The Governor has clearly stated his priorities for the session - read his full public agenda.
+The governor clearly stated his (wack) priorities for the first 2025 special session - read his full public agenda.

 Interested in stopping the bathroom bill / advocating to protect trans and gender-nonconforming Texans (and just “less feminine” women) who want to go to the bathroom in public spaces?
 Equality Texas is doing weekly rallies at the state capitol and direct advocacy work to stop the bathroom bill.